Serenity 6.6.0 Release Notes (2023-03-15)

 This list is also used by our new ESM source generator if it is specified.

-You need to update @serenity-is/tsbuild
+You need to update @serenity-is/tsbuild in packages.json to 6.6.0 or later, and run npm install.

-Extends Support for Sergen.json
+Extends Support for sergen.json

 {

-"Extends": "../sergen.base.json",
+"Extends": "../sergen.base.json"

 }

-The paths are relative to the current sergen.json file.
-In the above sample, this sergen.json
+These paths are relative to the current sergen.json file.
+In the provided example, this sergen.json file extends a sergen.base.json file located in its parent directory.

 Default Extends in Sergen.json

-to extend from the defaults defined in Sergen
+The Extends field in sergen.json now supports a special syntax, like defaults@6.6.0, to extend from the defaults defined in Sergen for that particular version.

 {